 Professor Anna Snaith teaches and researches in the modernist period, with particular expertise on Virginia Woolf, modernism and colonialism, modernist women writers, and sound studies.
 Her recent publications include a scholarly edition of Woolf’s The Years for the Cambridge University Press Edition of the Works of Virginia Woolf (general editors: Jane Goldman and Susan Sellers).
 Her edition of A Room of One’s Own and Three Guineas for Oxford World’s Classics was published in 2015.
 Snaith’s monograph, Modernist Voyages: Colonial Women Writers in London 1890-1945 (Cambridge University Press, 2014), looks at the intersection of anticolonialism and feminism in writing by women who traveled to London from India, the Caribbean, Canada, Australia, New Zealand and South Africa during the modernist period.
 She is currently working on a project on interwar literary modernism and noise, and is editing a book on Literature and Sound for Cambridge University Press.

 Professor Sarah Stockwell is Professor of British Imperial History.
 Her research interests lie in the field of twentieth-century British colonial and African history, in particular the end of empire.
 She is especially interested in how different groups and institutions within Britain engaged with the process of British decolonisation.
+Her most recent book is The British End of the British Empire which was published by Cambridge University Press in 2018.

 Professor Richard Vinen is a historian of modern Europe with

-Dr Jon Wilson joined the department in 1999 as Lecturer in British Imperial and South Asian History.
-Dr Wilson’s work focuses on the everyday life of the state in South Asia and Britain.
+Professor Jon Wilson joined the department in 1999 as Lecturer in British Imperial and South Asian History.
+Prof. Wilson’s work focuses on the everyday life of the state in South Asia and Britain.
 He is currently working on a multi-national history of everyday concepts of government from the 1970s to the present, tracing the genealogy of words people take for granted in ordinary political and governmental speech.

 Professor Patrick Wright FBA has with a breadth of interests ranging across politics, heritage, national cultures, and the physical and material environment.
 He also has expertise on London’s East End and has worked in collaboration with filmmakers in his research.
 Most recently he has recorded a BBC Radio 4 series ‘The English Fix’.